arthurchoung/HOTDOG/external/README.md

 These are external to HOTDOG and are included for convenience.

-Previously, GNUstep's Objective-C runtime was used, but HOTDOG is not compatible with the most recent versions because of the change in the memory layout.
+Previously, GNUstep's libobjc2 Objective-C runtime was used, but HOTDOG is not compatible with the most recent versions because of the change in the memory layout.
 This is a version of the runtime with the old memory layout that should still work.
-It needs to be compiled with clang.
-HOTDOG needs to be compiled with clang as well.
-It supports things like fast enumeration (for...in), object literals (array @[] and dictionary @{}
-syntax), blocks (needs libBlocksruntime), etc.
+It needs to be compiled with clang, and HOTDOG will need to be compiled with clang as well, if it is to be used with libobjc2.
+It supports things like fast enumeration (for...in), object literals (array @[] and dictionary @{} syntax), blocks (needs libBlocksruntime), etc.

 GCC's Objective-C runtime is preferred because the code can be compiled on OS X Tiger (using Apple's runtime).
 The new features are kind of nice,